 Few animals capture the imagination of a child quite like the giraffe.
-These tall, deliberate herbivores may sit atop the “absurd fellow earthlings” category—and for good reason.
+The tall, gentle herbivores hover over us like doting mothers.
 But with numbers now teetering toward endangered, scientists have discovered we’ve misunderstood these gentle giants for ages.
 And it could be just in the nick of time.

-The findings, published in the recent issue of the journal Mammal Review, include the first documented understanding of the giraffe’s social network.
+The findings, published in the journal Mammal Review, include the first documented understanding of the giraffe’s social network.
 The researchers looked at more than 400 papers on giraffe behaviors.

 Complex social systems

-Like a number of species, including its Serengeti mates, the African elephants, are matrilineal, with female giraffes bonding and sharing the rearing responsibilities of the collective young.
+Like a number of species, including their Serengeti mates, the African elephants, giraffes are matrilineal, with female giraffes bonding and sharing the rearing responsibilities of the collective young.
 Mother giraffe and her calves also form deep bonds, the research found.
-Like elephants, the mothers show distress and grief when a calf dies — even if it’s not her own, but belonging to another female in the society.
+Like elephants, the mothers show distress and grief when a calf dies — even if it’s not her own.
+Giraffes bond with young born from other females in the society.

 “My suggestion is that giraffe ‘grandmothers’ probably play an important role in the survival of related group members.
-Grandmothers are likely to be repositories of knowledge for the group, but also play an important role in childcare and co-rearing of young,” Muller told CNN in an email.
+Grandmothers are likely to be repositories of knowledge for the group, but also play an important role in childcare and co-rearing of young,” Muller told CNN.

 The researchers say there’s still more to learn, like how the giraffe communicates, what the life cycle of the males looks like after reproductive prime, and just what benefits the group living offers the individuals.

 But the researchers do agree that the new information could help to protect the species; giraffe populations have declined more than 40 percent since 1985.
 They’re currently listed as vulnerable by the International Union for Conservation of Nature.